-So far, no reliable data is available concerning prevention of disabilities.
+So far, the surveillance system has not picked any reliable data is available concerning prevention of disabilities.
 The DLTLD leprosy guidelines recommend routine VMT/ST examinations on quarterly basis for each newly registered leprosy patient on treatment and for all patients who present with symptoms suggesting a reaction.
-Technical support missions (supervision) have suggested that either VMT/ST examinations are routinely not done or the results of these examinations are not filled in the patient cards.
+Technical support missions

+(supervision) have suggested that either VMT/ST examinations are routinely not done or the results of these examinations are not filled in the patient cards.
 No records/registers are kept on the incidence of reactions or the prevalence of disabilities (no leprosy ward admission register for leprosy patients or a care/disability register).
 It is recommended that reactions should be treated with prednisolone.
 It is questionable whether reactions are recognized in time and if so whether appropriate action is taken.
 Patient record cards, on which this information is supposed to be entered, are often incompletely filled; the technical support to leprosy endemic areas should be intensified to ensure that guidelines are adhered to.

 There are about 6 orthopedic workshops in the country, which make footwear and prostheses for leprosy patients.
-Unfortunately, the DLTLD did not follow up reports on their outputs.
+Unfortunately, the DLTLD in the year 2011 did not follow up to establish the status on their outputs.

 It is clear, that more emphasis should be placed on leprosy control and in particular, on prevention of disabilities.